 - About 2km from the Netarhat bus stand is a dam built during the British period.
 This place forms a stupendous picnic spot for tourists during winters.

 - Magnolia Point/ Suicide point is where you can catch the best sunset view.
 For early birds, the Koel river holds some promising views and aesthetics.
 The river can be seen meandering through the verdant hills below.
 However, there are several restrictions here as of course, it’s a suicide point.

 - The hills surrounding Netarhat are blessed with hilly springs and waterfalls.
 The waterfall, Upper Ghagri ls is about 6km from Netarhat.
 Lower Ghagri is another 4km away from here.
 The area has many orchards that are blooming with pear fruit.
 Also, both the waterfalls require you to walk and not drive.

 - You can always drive down to the Lodh waterfalls for a longer outing.
 The Lodh waterfalls are said to be the highest waterfall of Jharkhand, about 62km from Netarhat (via Mahuadanr town).
-It is also known as Burha Ghagh (ghagh is the local term for waterfalls).
-The waterfalls jump down over 140 metres into a pool that disappears in the forest.
+It is also known as Burhan Ghagh (that is the local term for waterfalls).
+The waterfalls jump down over 140 meters into a pool that disappears in the forest.
 It is advisable to be cautious since the rocks can be slippery.
 Also, avoid going too near the base of the falls.

 Things To Keep In Mind

 - Netarhat is about 156km west of Ranchi, the nearest airport and rail station.

 - Tourists often like to combine a visit to Netarhat with Betla National Park (about 115km away via Mahuadanr town).